JetBrains/kotlin-web-site/pages/docs/reference/java-to-kotlin-interop.md

 the `-Xjvm-default=all-compatibility` compiler option.
 In this case, all the code that uses the previous version will work fine with the new one.
 However, the compatibility mode adds some overhead to the resulting bytecode size.

-There is no need in compatibility for the new interfaces you add because no client code uses their previous versions.
+There is no need to consider compatibility for new interfaces, as no clients have used them before.
-Thus, you can minimize the compatibility overhead by excluding these interfaces from the compatibility mode.
+You can minimize the compatibility overhead by excluding these interfaces from the compatibility mode.
 To do this, annotate them with the `@JvmDefaultWithoutCompatibility` annotation.
 Such interfaces compile the same way as with `-Xjvm-default=all`.

 Additionally, in the `all-compatibility` mode you can use `@JvmDefaultWithoutCompatibility` to annotate all interfaces which are not exposed in the public API and therefore aren’t used by the existing clients.

 ## Visibility